learn-co-curriculum/plotly-lab/README.md

 sample_trace = {'x': [1, 2, 3], 'y': [2, 3, 4]}
 ```

-So write a function called `trace` that takes in an array of datapoints and returns a dictionary with a key of `x` that points to an array of x values, and a key of `y` that points to an array of y values.
+So write a function called `build_trace` that takes in an array of datapoints and returns a dictionary with a key of `x` that points to an array of x values, and a key of `y` that points to an array of y values.

 ```python